ahammer/dart_board/features/dart_board_log/README.md

 Logging Features for Dart Board

-provides a /log route and a Toolbar to see the last log message/start the route.
+provides a `/log` route and a Toolbar to see the last log message/start the route.

+## Usage

+Include `DartBoardLogFeature()` click the bottom bar to show the log.